mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/installing-mke/index.md

     You should see no output from CLI in response.
 This is the expected behavior.

-1. <strong>Last, associate a secret with the service account using the private key</strong>.
+1. Associate a secret with the service account using the private key.

     ```bash
     dcos security secrets create-sa-secret <private-key>.pem kubernetes kubernetes/sa